 - Students are strongly encouraged to submit the Status Change form to return from AH no less than six weeks prior to the start of the term they wish to return.
 This will allow students to register for coursework on time.
 All requests to return from AH must be received no later than the last day of the add/drop period the term the student wishes to return.
-Students returning from AH will not be eligible to enroll in courses until the return from AH Status Change form has been processed. - DNP students who need to take PC740: DNP Clinical Planning course immediately following an AH MUST submit the Return from AH Status Change form at least six weeks prior to the start of the term they wish to return.
-DNP students who do not submit the Return from AH within this timeframe will not be eligible to register for PC740 during the term immediately following the AH.
-If there are no other required courses on the POS, DNP students in this situation will be required to take an additional AH (if eligible) or withdraw from FNU. - MSN & PGC students who will be returning from AH and entering immediately into Clinical Bound or clinical courses must have submitted at least one clinical site, all compliance documents, and the Return from AH Status Change form at least two weeks prior to start of the term they wish to return.
+Students returning from AH will not be eligible to enroll in courses until the return from AH Status Change form has been processed. - DNP students who will be returning from AH and entering immediately into the clinical project series (PC739-PC744) should have an identified clinical project site and should submit the Return from AH Status Change form at least two weeks prior to the start of the term they wish to return. - o MSN & PGC students who will be returning from AH and entering immediately into Clinical Bound or clinical courses must have submitted at least one clinical site, all compliance documents, and the Return from AH Status Change form at least two weeks prior to start of the term they wish to return.
 MSN & PGC students who do not submit each of these items within this timeframe will not be eligible to register during the term immediately following the AH.
 If there are no other required courses on the POS, MSN & PGC students in this situation will be required to take an additional AH (if eligible) or withdraw from FNU.